-Getting bed bugs is very easy.
+Getting bed bugs is unfortunately very easy.
 They love to hitch a ride on clothing, bags or fabrics, and then travel back to your home.
-From staying in a home with bed bugs, or buying infested second-hand furniture, it’s very easy to pick them up.
-Getting rid of them is much harder, unless you use the proper treatment.
+As with most pests, getting rid of them is much harder, unless you use the proper treatment.

-Cockroaches are not the only bug that can survive almost anything.
-Bed bugs are very tough to kill and unlike cockroaches, which tend to leave humans alone, bed bugs love to bite us.
+Bed bugs are very tough to kill.
+And, unlike cockroaches, which tend to leave humans alone, bed bugs love to bite us.

 These persistent pests can spread quickly too, and their resilience means you’ll need multiple rounds of treatment to get rid of them entirely.
-Paying for bed bug treatment ensures they’re fully gone and that no stragglers are left to lay new eggs.
-There are a range of elimination options, with different bed bug treatment costs, to suit all budgets.
+Paying for bed bug treatment makes sure they’re fully gone and that no stragglers are left to lay new eggs.

 (Range low - high)

-Bed bug exterminator costs may be higher than you were expecting but this is precisely because of the hardy nature of these pests.
+Bed bug exterminator costs may be higher than you were expecting, and this is simply because of the hardy nature of these pests.
 They are notoriously persistent, and one treatment is rarely enough.
-Professional bed bug treatment options include multiple treatments over a couple of months to ensure they’re gone for good.
+Professional bed bug treatment options include multiple treatments over a couple of months to make sure they’re gone for good.

 Some specialists even offer a bed bug removal guarantee.
 This includes free follow on treatments if any bed bugs are found within a certain time period after the main treatments have been completed.

-Bed bug removal costs start from as little as £240 and rise to over £525 depending on the treatment method.
+Bed bug removal costs start from as little as £60 for an inspection, and rise to over £1,000 depending on the treatment method.

 To help you understand the extent of the problem, you should look out for specks of blood on your sheets, unappealing scents and signs of skin or faeces.

-Adult bed bugs are 5.5 mm long (about the size of an apple seed) and a brown colour so you will be able to see then at this stage.
-However, young bedbugs are smaller, and a light white-yellow colour so are much harder to spot, so don’t rely on a visual inspection alone.
+Adult bed bugs are 5.5 mm long (about the size of an apple seed) and a brown colour so you will be able to see them at this stage.
+However, young bedbugs are smaller, and a light white-yellow colour, so are much harder to spot, so don’t rely on a visual inspection alone.